Correlated phases of moat-band excitons in two dimensions: Interaction energy of the chiral spin liquid

-The many-body $T$ matrix is diagrammatically given by the ladder sum depicted in Figure\ \ref{fig:TMatrixDiagramMB}.
-The two-body T matrix can be obtained by replacing the many-body propagators in this diagrammatic Lippmann--Schwinger equation by noninteracting propagators and neglecting the bosonic occupation factors corresponding to the excited states.
+The many-body $T$ matrix is diagrammatically given by the ladder sum depicted in Fig.\ \ref{fig:TMatrixDiagramMB}.
+The two-body $T$ matrix can be obtained by replacing the many-body propagators in this diagrammatic Lippmann--Schwinger equation by noninteracting propagators and neglecting the bosonic occupation factors corresponding to the excited states.
 This leads to

 where $\mathcal{A}$ is the surface area of the 2D system and the summation can be replaced by an integral in the thermodynamic limit via $\sum_{\vec{p}} \rightarrow \mathcal{A} \int \mathrm{d}^{2} p / (2 \pi)^{2}$.
 We see that setting $E = {-} 2 \mu$ results in a fully real $T$ matrix, so the infinitesimal imaginary part in the denominator can safely be neglected for our purposes.
 With this definition, the $T$ matrix enters the second-quantized Hamiltonian as